MIP at Grand Valley State University

 Ottawa County – Hudsonville Location

 If you have been charged with a Minor in Possession of Alcohol – MIP charge at Grand Valley State University and your case is being heard at the Hudsonville District Court, you need to take these charges very seriously.
-The Honorable Kenneth Post has a zero tolerance policy for minors consuming alcohol underage and clients, as well as lawyers, have been put in jail or held for bail money during a regular MIP case.
-Many students have seen the videos on YouTube circulated and think that they should simply plead guilty and take the fines and costs.
+The court has had a zero tolerance policy for minors consuming alcohol underage and clients, as well as lawyers, have been put in jail or held for bail money during a regular MIP case.
+Even though the law is changing, the penalties for the second offense make it absolutely necessary for students to take these charges seriously!

 Call GVSU MIP Attorney Raymond Purdy today for a FREE consultation at 1-616-502-1646.